 - 6.1 The College's curriculum framework is built on a modular system.
 A module is defined as a self-contained, formally structured unit of study within which the amount and type of teaching and learning activity, a coherent and explicit set of learning outcomes and assessment criteria, the ways in which that module will be assessed and the relative weightings of the assessment activities is defined. - 6.2 Each module is assigned an academic credit level and credit volume.
-Together these constitute the credit value of that module. - 6.3 The credit level of a module will reflect the depth of learning and the intellectual demand of the module, and will be assigned with reference to the levels of the FHEQ and the Qualifications Framework of the European Higher Education Area (QF-EHEA) as described in table 3 below:
+Together these constitute the credit value of that module. - 6.3 The credit level of a module will reflect the depth of learning and the intellectual demand of the module, and will be assigned with reference to the levels of the FHEQ and QF-EHEA as described in table 3.